 In 2011 I decided to start applying these elements to my scalp topically.
 That actually resulted in an expansion of my frontal hairline, for the first time since 1996.
 For the base of the mix, I combine equal parts filtered water + black pepper, slightly gooey coconut oil (let it melt a little), and some sunflower lecithin powder.
 Black pepper extract has been shown to render topical chemicals more effective.
 I heat water in the microwave, put some pepper flakes in it, let the water steep until the water is gray, then strain out the flakes.

 The lecithin turns the water and oil into a mayonnaise-like consistency.
-Then I add a few sterol softgels, saw palmetto softgels and whisk it.
+Then I add the contents from a few sterol softgels and saw palmetto softgels and whisk it.
 It turns into a yellowish gel.
 I apply at the front and back of my hair.
 If I want to cover my whole head like a kind of shampoo, I mix it with some almond milk.

 After using this, my frontal hairline expanded about 1/4 inch, particularly on the front right and left sides near my temple.
 And, that is using this very lazily, i.e. about once a week.
 I am currently expanding my usage of this to three times a week and seeing what happens.